 Nitrate in Drinking Water

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University (Print Friendly PDF)This Publication is scheduled to be updated and reissued 9/02.
+College of Agriculture, Consumer and Enviromental Sciences, New Mexico State University

-The most obvious symptom of nitrate poisoning is a bluish color of the skin, particularly around the eyes and mouth.
-This is called cyanosis.
+The most obvious symptom of nitrate poisoning is cyanosis, a bluish discoloration of the skin, particularly around the eyes and mouth, due to insufficient oxygen in the blood.
 A baby with these symptoms should be taken to an emergency medical facility immediately.
-The doctor will take a blood sample to be sure the baby is not suffering from nitrate poisoning.
-The blood sample of an affected baby is a chocolate brown instead of a healthy red.
+The doctor will take a blood sample to determine if the baby is suffering from nitrate poisoning.
 Nitrate poisoning can be treated, and in most cases the baby makes a full recovery.
-It is crucial, however, to deal with the problem immediately, because without treatment a baby can die.
+It is crucial, however, to deal with the problem immediately because without treatment the condition can be fatal.

-Ruminant animals (such as cows and sheep) and infant monogastrics ( such as baby pigs and chickens) also have nitrate-converting bacteria in their digestive systems.
+Ruminant animals (such as cows and sheep) and infant monogastric animals (such as baby pigs and chickens) also have nitrate-converting bacteria in their digestive systems.
 For this reason, nitrate poisoning affects them the same way it affects human babies.
 Because adult monogastrics generally do not have nitrate-converting bacteria, they are not affected by methemoglobinemia.
 Horses, however, are an exception.
-They are monogastric, but they also have a cecum, which is similar to a rumen.
+They are monogastrics, but they also have a cecum, which is similar to a rumen.
 The nitrate-converting bacteria living in the cecum increase the risk of nitrate poisoning.

 A veterinarian should be contacted as soon as any of these symptoms are noticed.
 Blood for diagnosis must be drawn while the animal is alive or within two hours after death.
 Blood from affected animals will have a chocolate brown color.
 If the problem is diagnosed in time, animals can be treated and often fully recover.
 Pregnant animals that recover may abort within a few days.

 Because nitrate is colorless, tasteless, and odorless, water must be chemically tested to determine if it is contaminated.
 Many laboratories in New Mexico will test private water supplies for nitrate.
-To have your water tested, you must get a sample container from the laboratory, draw the sample as directed by the lab and get the sample to the lab as quickly as possible to ensure a reliable test.
-For information on testing labs in your area, contact your local county Extension office or local health department.
+The New Mexico Environment Department has two programs that offer free testing of private domestic wells.
+For more information, visit https://www.env.nm.gov/Water/WaterTesting.html.
+To have your water tested, you must get a sample container from the laboratory, draw the sample as directed by the lab, and return the sample to the lab as quickly as possible to ensure a reliable test.
+For information on testing labs in your area, contact your local county Extension office (http://aces.nmsu.edu/county/) or local health department.